Performance Rugby Courses

-Clifton College Rugby has gone from strength to strength over recent years and it is now recognised as one of the strongest rugby playing schools in the South West.
+Rugby at Clifton College has gone from strength to strength over recent years, and is now recognised as one of the strongest rugby playing schools in the South West.
 With former Bristol Rugby captain, and current Director of Rugby at Clifton College, Matt Salter, leading the courses, these programmes are the perfect preparation for the season ahead and mid-season training sessions.

-This week-long course will give attendees the opportunity to live like a professional player for a week, eating well and testing their fitness against other attendees, whilst learning new skills and developing their teamplay.
+These courses will give attendees the opportunity to live and train like professional players, eating well and testing their fitness against other attendees, whilst learning new skills and developing their teamplay.

-The aim of this courses is to improve the player in four aspects: technical, physical, mental, tactical:
+The aim of these courses is to improve the player in four aspects: technical, physical, mental, tactical:

 Technically, the courses will aim to improve the player’s generic skills, such as tackling & passing, but also the course will provide specialist positional technical coaching, provided through course-based coaches and guest coaches with specific skill sets focused on the players needs.